 - The strap is adjustable

 - Provides great breathing hole

 - Some players said they couldn’t talk well with this mouthguard

 The third item on this list of ours is the Vettex Youth Football Mouthguard, designed specifically for school players between the ages of 8 and 16 years.
 If you are a young adult, you should look at the Vettex mouthguard, which we listed as our number two above.
 Vettex Youth Football mouth guard is designed for young players who care about their mouth and teeth, and it is just like the adult version with lip protection.

 The Vettex Youth Football Mouthguard is also supplied with an adjustable strap that allows young players to attach to their helmet and keep it close when not in their mouth.
 The Strap also makes it easier for players to remove their mouthguards with their gloves on.
 It provides excellent protection, especially for players who play in positions where they have to take hits all through the game.

-- Made specially for youth and young players
+- Made specially for kids, youth and young players

 - Easy to assemble

 - Provides excellent flow of air, in and out of the mouth

 - Resistant to grinding of teeth and chewing